cwhitehouse/vivere.docs/src/documentation/display-directives.md

       types:
         - string
       description: The class we want to conditionally add to or remove from this element
+    modifier:
+      name: classes
+      types:
+        - string
+        - 'null'
+      description: Additional classes (separated by a ".") to conditionally add or remove
     value:
       name: expression
       types: